Building a Greater Goucher: The History of the Buildings on Goucher's Towson Campus

-The development of the Towson campus began in 1921 when President Guth purchased 421 acres of land in Towson, the county seat of neighboring Baltimore County.
-His desire was to move Goucher College from its location at St. Paul and 23rd Streets in Baltimore City to the newly acquired county land.
-However, it was not until 1938, however, under President David Allen Robertson (1930-1948) that the College actually began the process of moving to the county campus.
+The development of the Towson campus began in 1921 when President William Wesley Guth (1913-1929) purchased 421 acres of land in Towson, the county seat of neighboring Baltimore County.
+His desire was to move Goucher College from its location at St. Paul and 23rd Streets in Baltimore City to the newly acquired land.
+It was not until 1938, however, under President David Allen Robertson (1930-1948) that the College actually began the process of moving to the county campus.

-By 1954, Goucher had completely moved to Towson, ending over sixty years presence in Baltimore City.
+By 1954, Goucher College had completely moved to Towson, ending over 60 years presence in Baltimore City.
 Building continued on the new campus through the fifties and sixties with an emphasis on dormitories and academic buildings.
-Moore and Hutchins’ last building was in 1963, yet their original palette and simple design has remained prevalent in all subsequent development.
+Moore and Hutchins' last building was erected in 1963, yet their design has remained prominent in all subsequent development.
 In the 1990s, the College instituted a major renovation project to update and modernize the original buildings on campus.
 Since then, Goucher built the Athenaeum and the First-year Village as well as renovated the Julia Rogers Building and the Mary Fisher Dining and Student Center.

-The Towson campus is the result of many dedicated individuals whose desire for a Greater Goucher led to this ambitious move.
+The Towson campus of Goucher College is the result of dedicated individuals whose desire for a Greater Goucher led to this ambitious move.
 The foresight and determination of President Guth initiated change for Goucher with his acquisition of the Towson land.
-President Robertson’s careful contemplation was vital in the design process, as he sought recommendations from all members of the college and sound architectural oversight.
+President Robertson's careful contemplation was vital in the design process, as he sought recommendations from all members of the College and sound architectural oversight.
 Professors Clinton I. Winslow and Eleanor Spencer served for many years on the Faculty Planning Committee ensuring that the new campus reflected the needs of the faculty and students.

-President Kraushaar led campus development with great vision and passion for nineteen years.
-Under his direction and guidance, over 17 buildings were constructed to finally realize the dream of a campus in Towson.
+President Kraushaar led campus development with great vision and passion for 19 years.
+Under his direction and guidance over 17 buildings were constructed to finally realize the dream of a campus in Towson.
 Furthermore, Moore and Hutchins cannot be ignored, as all campus development reflects their initial 1938 design.
-Countless other individuals have made the Towson campus a reality, including Board of Trustees leaders, faculty, staff, students, and alumnae/i.
-Over the years Goucher has been honored with many awards for the overall outstanding design of the campus.
-In 2007, the College received national recognition for its efforts when the Towson campus was placed on the National Register of Historical Places.
+Countless other individuals have made the Towson campus a reality including the Board of Trustees, faculty, staff, students and alumnae/i.
+Over the years, Goucher has been honored with many awards for the overall outstanding design of the campus.
+In 2007, Goucher College received national recognition for its efforts when the Towson campus was placed on the National Register of Historic Places.